-Matriculation begins once a student is accepted in the online MSN Program and enrolls in the initial course(s).
+Matriculation begins once a student is accepted in the RN to BSN or RN to BSN to MSN Online Program and enrolls in the initial course(s).

-Students must complete all the requirements for the degree within six (6) years of the date of completion of the first course in the program of study.
+Students must complete all the requirements for the degree within (6) years of the date of completion of the first course in the program of study.

-An extension of the time limit for completion of the degree may be granted by the Dean, DHCON, upon the recommendation of the Program Director.
+An extension of the time limit for completion of the degree may be granted by the Dean, DHCON, upon the recommendation of the Chair.

 Students must maintain continuous enrollment throughout their program of study.
-A degree candidate has the right to graduate under the requirements that existed at the time of his or her matriculation as long as continuous enrollment has been maintained.
+A degree candidate has the right to graduate under the requirements that existed at the time of their matriculation as long as continuous enrollment has been maintained.
 Continuous enrollment as defined by University policy requires a student to complete two courses within a 12-month period unless the student is on an approved LOA.
 Students should refer to the University policy.

-A matriculated student who wishes to be inactive in the CNL, NE or NMEL programs (not registered for courses) may do so for one or two modules.
+A matriculated student who wishes to be inactive (not registered for courses) may do so for one or two modules in the online RN to BSN and RN to BSN to MSN programs.
 Students must contact their academic advisor for guidance.

-While inactive, the matriculated student remains enrolled in their program, although not in courses.
+While inactive, the matriculated student remains enrolled in their program although not in courses.

-A student must request a leave of absence if not enrolled in a course after the second consecutive module off.
-A leave of absence can be granted for up to one year from the end date of the last course taken or the second consecutive module off.
+A student must request a leave of absence if not enrolled after the second consecutive module off.
+A leave of absence can be granted for up to one year.
 Students who do not return from an approved LOA at the designated time and do not notify their academic advisor will be administratively withdrawn from their program and required to apply for readmission.

 Inactive modules will extend the student's time period for completion of the degree program.

-- Students contemplating time off from their studies or a LOA should first discuss this with their academic advisor. - If the student's decision is to take time off or request a LOA, they should follow the Program Leave of Absence Policy in this guide, which describes the procedure for requesting and returning from a LOA. - Students returning from time off or a LOA are not guaranteed a place in a specific module/course; however, reasonable attempts will be made to honor their request. - Returning students may be asked to demonstrate competency and skills obtained in their prior DHCON nursing courses.
-At the discretion of the track program director, verification of competence and skills may occur as a lab practicum or content mastery examination.
+- Students contemplating time off from their studies or a LOA should first discuss this with their academic advisor. - If the student's decision is to take time off or request a LOA, they should follow the Program Leave of Absence Policy in this guide, which describes the procedure for requesting and returning from a LOA. - Students returning from time off or a LOA are not guaranteed a place in a specific module/course; however, reasonable attempts will be made to honor their request. - Returning students may be asked to demonstrate competency and skills obtained in prior DHCON nursing courses.
+At the discretion of the program director, verification of competence and skills may occur as a lab practicum or content mastery examination.

-If a returning student is unable to demonstrate competencies and skills obtained in prior DHCON nursing courses, the program director, in collaboration with program faculty, will determine the next steps for progression.
+- If a returning student is unable to demonstrate competencies and skills obtained in prior DHCON nursing courses, the program director, in collaboration with program faculty, will determine the next steps for progression. - Students who will not participate, if requested by the program director, in a demonstration of competency and skills obtained in prior DHCON nursing courses, will not be allowed to return to the program.